 About Heritage Trees

 The Courthouse Elm is located at the Douglas County Courthouse in Roseburg.What does it take for a tree to be recognized as an Oregon Heritage Tree?
-Oregon Travel Experience researches each tree nomination with a dedicated group of volunteers.
+The Travel Information Council researches each tree nomination with a dedicated group of volunteers.
 Certain criteria such as accessibility to the public, tree health and historic significance all play a role in whether or not a tree or grove qualifies.

 Honored groves, single trees or groups of trees have something in common with one another no matter what the species – they are trees that tell a story; trees that confound and astound; trees that educate both Oregonians and visitors about significant people or events from the past; trees that have survived natural disasters or stand as silent sentries to the passage of time.
 And that’s only a small part of what makes an Oregon Heritage Tree compelling.